zkivo/programmazione_19/README.md

 --------

-Here you will find all the exercises I did for the Java course of my Bachelor.
+Here you will find all the exercises I did for the Java course during my bachelor in Computer Engineering.

 --------